Sylk-E. Fyne

 La'Mar Lorraine Johnson (born July 12, 1977), professionally known by her stage name Sylk-E. Fyne, is an American female rapper from South Central Los Angeles and former member of the unreleased group G.B.M. from Eazy-E's Ruthless Records.
-She started rapping while in high school and, after getting a college degree, recorded her 1998 debut, Raw Sylk, on RCA.
-She later released her second album Tha Cum Up on Rufftown in 2000, toured with Bone Thugs-n-Harmony, and made numerous guest appearances on hip hop albums in the late 1990s.
-She had a hit solo song in 1998, "Romeo and Juliet", which reached number 6 on the Billboard Singles Chart.
-She briefly reappeared a couple of years later in 2000 with a song called "Ya Style" featuring Snoop Dogg and Bizzy Bone.
-In 2010 Sylk E. Fyne resurfaced back into the rap game.
-She released 2 new songs on her official Myspace page.
+She began rapping while in high school and after getting a college degree, recorded her 1998 debut, Raw Sylk, on RCA Records.
+She later released her second album Tha Cum Up on Rufftown Records in 2000, toured with Bone Thugs-n-Harmony, and made numerous guest appearances on hip hop albums in the late 1990s.
+She had a hit solo song in 1998, "Romeo and Juliet", which reached No. 6 on the Billboard Singles Chart.
+She briefly reappeared in 2000 with a song called "Ya Style" featuring Snoop Dogg and Bizzy Bone.
+In 2010 Sylk E. Fyne resurfaced in the rap game.
+She released 2 new songs on her official Myspace.